th3gentleman-MubinGirach/Docker-on-Flutter/README.md

 # DockerApp

-A new Flutter project providing a platform to execute Linux & Docker based commands on Android.
+A Flutter project providing a platform to execute Linux & Docker based commands on Android.